Condensational and collisional growth of cloud droplets in a turbulent environment: Introduction

-In this paper, we investigate the effect of turbulence on the combined condensational and collisional growth of cloud droplets at different scales of turbulence using DNS.
-The temperature field and the water-vapor mixing ratio field governing the supersaturation are advected by turbulence.
-Droplets, whose motion is subjected to turbulence and gravity are tracked in a Lagrangian manner.
-Their trajectories differs from those of gas flow tracers due to inertia.
-Droplets grow or shrink depending on the spatial and temporal variability of the local supersaturation.
-More importantly, the process of collision-coalescence is included, which is driven by both gravity and turbulence.
-Since we focus on the impact of turbulence on droplets growth, the mean updraft cooling is omitted.
 We first investigate how condensational and collisional processes affect each other through thermodynamics and droplet dynamics.
-Then, we explore how the combined condensational and collisional growth depends on the mean energy dissipation rate and the Reynolds number.
-We focus on the time evolution of the droplet-size distribution $f(r,t)$, which is one of the most important quantities in cloud microphysics since it is the key to the cloud-climate feedback and precipitation \citep{shaw_2003}.
-The importance of our work lies in the fact that we are able to explain how condensation affects the collision.
-In earlier work of \cite{chen2018bridging}, condensational growth was thought to enhance the rate of collisions by producing a large number of similar-sized droplets as a consequence of a narrowing size distribution.
-Here, instead, we show that collisional growth is enhanced by the production of a broadening tail of the droplet-size distribution through supersaturation fluctuations.
+Second, we explore how the combined condensational and collisional droplet growth depends on the mean energy dissipation rate and upon the Reynolds number.
+We focus on the droplet-size distribution, which is the key to cloud-climate feedback and precipitation \citep{shaw_2003}.
+We show that collisional growth is enhanced by the appearance of a broadening tail of the droplet-size distribution through supersaturation fluctuations.